MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-create-clusters-portal.md

 ---

-# How to deploy a Kubernetes cluster using the Azure portal (preview)
+# How to deploy a Kubernetes cluster using the Azure portal

 [!INCLUDE [hci-applies-to-23h2](includes/hci-applies-to-23h2.md)]